smussenden/spring20-data-journalism/instructor_notes/06_instructor_notes.md

 * Show inner join, left join, right join, full outer join.
 * Then, modify table 1 and table 2 student id column to have different names.
 Explain that join still works, just need to specify in r that this column with this name should be matched with this column with a different names.
 What MATTERS is that the values in it mean the same thing.
 You could see how this could cause you trouble if they don't mean the same thing.
 Cause the match would execute.
 * Then, modify table 2 to have grades from multiple classes.
 And show how you get the one-to-many match.
 Ask: can anyone see how this could cause problems if we tried to COUNT the number of students by doing a count here?

+### Data Acquisition Project
+* Review what's due.

+### Assignments for this week review
+* Read stories for next week and short forum post.
+* Do lab.
+* Data aquisition project.